-The vessel was an x Trinity house pilot boat built in 1970 of Teak on Oak framing with a Gardener 8LB shaft drive Diesel engine and has 7 berths in 4 cabins.
+GRASSHOLM is an ex.
+Trinity House pilot boat built in 1970 by Porthleven Shipyard to MCA Class V111A of Teak on Oak framing with a Gardener 8L3B, 8 cylinder 247hp diesel engine (about 12 knots) with 7 berths in 4 cabins.

 The vessel was laid out from forward to aft as follows:- 2 twin berth cabins plus 2 berth cabin forward.
 Upper saloon with wheelhouse, galley and a dinette which converts to a double berth with twin berth cabin aft

 Carvel teak planking 2 ins thick with flat planks in way of wooden bilge keels.
 Substantial Oak framing at 12 ins centres.
 We were advised that the planking was screwed using Brass screws with teak plugs.
 Teak laid deck and aluminium superstructure.

 Heads outlet/inlet, Engine raw water outlet/inlet.
 3 x bilge pump outlets and fire pump suction.

 Manual Anchor winch working

 Watertight doors to the engine room and deck with watertight bulkheads forward and aft.

 Dinette to port with galley forward to port with gas cooker – four hobs, grill and oven plus a fridge with built in freezer compartment.
 Doors to the weather deck.